 Generally, people should consider LTC insurance if they are concerned about the rising cost of these human services, want to protect their assets and savings, or enjoy more flexibility and choice in their care options.

 What Are the Benefits of Long-Term Care Insurance?

 Long-term care insurance benefits include helping to cover long-term care costs, providing more flexibility and options than many public assistance programs, and protecting one’s assets and savings from being used to pay for care.

 Additionally, LTC insurance can help relieve the financial burden on family members and provide peace of mind knowing that your care needs are taken care of if the need arises.

 LTC insurance covers a wide range of human services, including skilled nursing care, custodial care, and assistance with personal care services such as bathing, dressing, eating, and more.
 Additionally, many policies include inflation protection so that your coverage keeps pace with the rising costs of long-term care.

 It may also cover home health care and adult day care services.
 It is important to note that each policy is different, so it is essential to read it carefully and ensure you understand what is and is not covered.

 What Does Long-Term Care Insurance Pay For

-Long-term care insurance pays for both formal and informal care that includes:
+The insurance pays for both formal and informal care that includes the following:

 - Custodial Care